Five festivals, one city.

 Mary Kings Close

 Just ten minutes from the end of Princes Street is the quaint area of Dean Village.
-My favourite hidden gem in Edinburgh, it’s a collection of beautiful old buildings and grain mills next to the Water of Leith.
+My favourite hidden gem in Edinburgh, (although it’s much more popular now than it used to be!) it’s a collection of beautiful old buildings and grain mills next to the Water of Leith.

 The Scotch Whisky Experience